 The guest accommodation at Wilderness Ruckomechi is connected to the main building via low-level walkways.
 There are ten tents in total – seven twins, two doubles and a two-bedroom family tent.
 All are made from canvas, with fine-mesh windows to protect against insects while letting the breeze blow through.
 Interior décor features local art and some pleasant rustic touches, while furniture includes bedside tables, a writing table, a wardrobe and a sumptuous leather chair!
 En-suite bathrooms are open plan and consist of flush toilet, mokoro-shaped washbasin and outdoor shower.
 All tents have a veranda overlooking the river, complete with comfy chairs.

 Wilderness Ruckomechi is able to offer a good assortment of activities, due to its location within a private concession.

 - Game drives take place during early morning and late afternoon, offering guests a great opportunity to get to know the wildlife of the area – elephant are particularly prevalent here!
 Lion, leopard, cheetah, zebra and antelope are numerous too.
 Nature walks are equally breathtaking, especially along the banks of the river to view its hippo and crocodile.

-- Motorised watersports are not permitted within most of Mana Pools, but cruises in motorboats and pontoons are possible from Ruckomechi.
+- Motorized watersports are not permitted within most of Mana Pools, but cruises in motorboats and pontoons are possible from Wilderness Ruckomechi.

 - There is also catch-and-release fishing to enjoy, some brilliant birding, and a romantic night spent under the stars at the camp’s Star Bed, which lies close to a busy waterhole.